-Meredith fell in love with the wild mountains and towering forests of the Pacific Northwest while working in Seattle for the Pew Charitable Trust’s International Boreal Conservation Campaign.
-It was this love of mountains and wild places that then drew her to SEACC, where she started as the executive director in 2016.
+Meredith fell in love with the wild mountains and towering forests of the Pacific Northwest while working for the Pew Charitable Trust’s International Boreal Conservation Campaign, in Seattle.
+It was this love of mountains and wild places that then drew her to SEACC, where she became the Executive Director in 2016.

 Early in her career, Meredith worked with stakeholders from the Forest Products Association of Canada on the Canadian Boreal Forest Agreement.
-She successfully lead an effort to increase the amount of Canadian Boreal Forest under permanent protection from development, by working with forest products industry members, provincial and First Nations governments, Indigenous peoples, industry, the scientific community and community members, among others.
-She is looking forward to working with many of these same constituencies here in Southeast Alaska.
+She successfully led an effort to increase the amount of Canadian Boreal Forest under permanent protection from development, by working with forest products industry members, provincial and First Nations governments, Indigenous peoples, industry, the scientific community, and community members, among others.

-Meredith holds a Masters in Forest Ecology and Management from Yale University's School of Forestry and Environmental Studies.
-In her personal life, Meredith is an alpine climber, a nordic skier, a rower, and a beginner backcountry skier and ice climber.
-Climbing has been a big part of Meredith's life: In 2015 she led a successful all woman climb of Denali’s West Buttress route and in 2016 led an attempt on the Sultana Ridge on Sultana (Mt.
+Meredith holds a Master's in Forest Ecology and Management from Yale University's School of Forestry and Environmental Studies.
+In her personal life, Meredith is an alpine climber, a Nordic skier, an ice climber, and a beginner backcountry skier and fisher.
+Mountaineering is a big part of Meredith's life: In 2015 she led a successful all woman climb of Denali’s West Buttress route and in 2016 led an attempt on the Sultana Ridge on Sultana (Mt.
 Foraker), in the Alaska Range.

 Guy first discovered his love of nature as a young child growing up in the Rocky Mountains, just west of Denver.
 Over the years he watched as the area once filled with deep, dark forests, groves of golden aspen, and huge herds of elk and deer in wide-open meadows was replaced by a six-lane highway, strip malls and suburban sprawl of 30,000 people.
 This spurred his desire to work in the environmental field.
 Soon he was pursuing degrees in biology and education, leading to 20 years of work as an environmental chemist before coming to SEACC.